Teachers' Guide | Graduate School of Life Sciences

 The GSLS is responsible for the quality of all educational components offered within the School.
 To safeguard the quality of the courses and the assessments, we have set regulations on course registration.

-In order for the course to be registered in OSIRIS after you have received final approval, please send the pages OSIRIS & Assessment of the step-by-step guide to the policy team of BMS (for UMCU and veterinary sciences courses) or Hans Luijendijk and Nicoline Maljaars (for Faculty of Science courses).
+In order for the course to be registered in OSIRIS after you have received final approval, please send the pages OSIRIS & Assessment of the step-by-step guide to the policy team of BMS (Biomedical Sciences) or Hans Luijendijk and the policy team of Biosciences (Biosciences).
 Please also send the final approval for your course alongside the filled-out documentation.
 The course will then receive a course code in OSIRIS.

 After your course has been registered, have a look at practical matters that need to be arranged to ensure smooth implementation of your course.